APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

    environment.
-To describe this process, we can classify resolvers into four distinct behavior types, for which we will use the labels:
-   "Vnew", "Vold", "Vleg", and "nonV".
-These labels correspond to behaviour types as follows:
+To describe this process of classification, we can classify resolvers into four distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vleg", and "nonV".
+These labels correspond to resolver behaviour types as follows:

    o  Vnew: A DNSSEC-Validating resolver that includes this mechanism
       that has loaded the nominated key into its trusted key stash will